ld4l-labs/add-rdfs-labels/README.md

 Uses LD4L-O v1.
 Needs to be adapted to LD4L-O v2 recommendations.

-Usage:
+Options:

+-i /path/to/input/data/directory/
--i /path/to/input/data/directory/ -o /path/to/output/directory
+-o /path/to/output/directory